getCompass/userbot/README.md

 The method for getting the URL node where the files are uploaded.

 It is used for further getting of file_id parameter for sending files.<br>
-URL for the request: `https://userbot.getcompass.com/api/v2/file/getUrl`
+URL for the request: `https://userbot.getcompass.com/api/v3/file/getUrl`

 Parameters are **not required** to be sent in the request body.

-The method's response will return the `request_id` of the request that is executed asynchronously.
-The result of the execution can be received by using the [/request/get](#post-requestget) method.<br>
-The result of the method is:<br>
+The result of executing this method will be:<br>
-node_url — server URL- address, where file upload is available;<br>
+node_url (string) is server URL- address, where file upload is available;<br>
-file_token — a token for validating the file upload.
+file_token (string) is a token for validating the file upload.

 <details><summary>The example of the request</summary>